xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 # Results

-I summarized the results of training and testing the above model on my machine in the following table (FT is fine-tuning; MT is multi-task learning).
+I summarized the results of training and testing the above model on my machine in the following table (FT is fine-tuning and MT is multi-task learning).

 ### Negation